unixorn/awesome-zsh-plugins/README.md

 ## Setups

 This section is for full setup dropins - they aren't frameworks, but they're not simple plugins/themes either.

+### Raw ZSH

+- [KronuZSH](https://github.com/Kronuz/KronuZSH) - An opinionated, complete ZSH configuration—not a plugin intended to be sourced into an existing framework.
+It installs the standard ZSH runcoms and owns the shell options, history, completion, keybindings, plugins, and prompt they load.

 ### zgenom